Key Points:

 Stock up on treats

-For starters, cats need motivation.
-Unlike dogs, cats won’t be as excited and eager to learn unless their rewards are worth their while.
+Unlike dogs, cats won’t be as eager to learn.
+You can reward your dog with attention and praise, but most cats are only interested in bribes.
+That means you must woo your cat with treats.
 To make the most of your training sessions, be sure to stock up on their favorite treats and delicious cat food.
+Specialty cat treats, like spreadable purées, can be particularly helpful.

 Find the best time

-Cats’ daily lives follow a predictable cycle of hunting (playing), eating, grooming, and sleeping, so you’ll want to fit training sessions into their routine.
-Try training your cat right after they wake up from their nap as they’ll be ready to play and more likely to focus.
-They’ll also probably be hungry, which means they’ll work extra hard for those tasty treats.
+Cats’ daily lives follow a predictable cycle of hunting (or playing), eating, grooming, and sleeping, so you’ll want to fit training sessions into their routine.
+Try training your cat right after they wake up from their nap.
+They’ll be ready to play and more likely to focus.
+They’ll also be hungry, which means they’ll work extra hard for those tasty treats.

 Keep training sessions brief

 Cats have short attention spans.
-A training session under 15 minutes is long enough to accomplish the goal but short enough to keep your cat focused.
-Remember: the goal should be progress, not perfection!
+Consistent training sessions under 15 minutes is long enough to accomplish the goal but short enough to keep your cat focused.
+Remember: the goal should be progress, not perfection.

 Eliminate distractions